 The Company currently conducts its affairs so that its shares can be recommended by Independent Financial Advisers to ordinary retail investors in accordance with the FCA’s rules in relation to non-mainstream investment products and intends to continue to do so for the foreseeable future.
 The Company’s shares are excluded from the FCA’s restrictions which apply to non-mainstream investment products because the returns to investors are predominantly based on exposure to listed equities and equity-based instruments.

 Mrs Coates is a chartered accountant who brings 25 years of significant financial expertise to the board.
 Mrs Coates was a senior executive of HSBC for nine years, where she served as the global CFO for the group’s asset management business and more recently led the finance function for commercial banking operations in Europe.
 Prior to joining HSBC, Mrs Coates worked in senior roles in retail, healthcare and professional services at J Sainsbury plc, BUPA, Williams Lea Group Ltd and CIT Bank.
 She started her career at Ernst & Young in 1991, where she worked in the UK and France.
 Mrs Coates is a non-executive director of Aviva Investors and its UK fund services company as well as non-executive director and chair of the audit and risk committee of Polar Capital Holdings plc, a publicly quoted company, and a trustee and resources committee member at the University of Essex.

 Ms Cornish-Bowden is a non-executive director of Finsbury Growth & Income Trust PLC, International Biotechnology Trust plc, and CC Japan Income & Growth Trust plc, and Calculus VCT plc, where she is chair of the audit committee.
 Ms Cornish-Bowden worked for 12 years as a fund manager for Morgan Stanley Investment Management, where she was managing director and head of the global equity team.
-Prior to Morgan Stanley she worked as a research analyst at M&G. Ms Cornish-Bowden is a member of the Chartered Financial Analyst Institute (CFA), holds a Masters in Business Administration (MBA), and has completed the Financial Times Non-Executive Director Diploma.
+Prior to Morgan Stanley, she worked as a research analyst at M&G. Ms Cornish-Bowden is a member of the Chartered Financial Analyst Institute (CFA), holds a Masters in Business Administration (MBA), and has completed the Financial Times Non-Executive Director Diploma.